-Attracts hummingbirds and is perfect for edging, bedding, and containers.
-Long-spurred flowers, and young leaves add delicious peppery taste to salads.
-Easy to grow, and often self-sows.
-One of the best annual flowers to provide color during mild weather.
+Nasturtium flowers attract hummingbirds and are perfect for edging, bedding, and containers.
+Blooms are long-spurred, and young leaves add delicious peppery taste to salads.
+Easy to grow plants.
+Nasturtiums will often self-sow.
+They are one of the best annual flowers to provide color during mild weather.

 Small beautifully variegated leaves are the perfect foil for the bright orange, gold, mahogany and red flowers.
 Forms compact 12-inch mounds.